krasimir/riew/README.md

 1. Routine A starts and stops at the `yield put`.
 2. Routine B starts and stops at `yield sleep` for one second.
-3. Routine B is resumed because and `take`s 'foo' from the channel.
+3. Routine B is resumed and `take`s 'foo' from the channel.
 4. Routine A is resumed and it ends.
 5. Routine B ends with `value` equal to `foo`.